longduoduo112/youtu-agent/examples/ppt_gen/YAML_CONFIG_GUIDE.md

 This document explains how to describe PPT templates with YAML so that the `ppt_gen` example can generate consistent slides across different topics and layouts.

+## Overview

+There are two types of YAML configuration files:

+1. [`yaml_example.yaml`](./yaml_example.yaml) or [`yaml_example2.yaml`](./yaml_example2.yaml) - YAML configurations shared across multiple templates.
+2. Individual YAML configuration files for each specific PPT project, used to define project-specific slide types, override shared YAML slide types, and modify the page order in the template (`type_map`).
+These YAML files are placed in the same folder as the template's pptx file.

 ## YAML file layout

 A template YAML file (see [`yaml_example.yaml`](./yaml_example.yaml)) is composed of two sections: